 The city office will issue you a certificate you may need to present when you sign a document to prove that it’s a legitimate Inkan.

-There are two types of Jitsu-in Hanko: a personal seal and a registered company seal; the former is called Kaisha Jitsuin (会社実印).
+There are two types of Jitsu-in hanko: a personal official seal and a registered company seal; the former is called Kaisha Jitsuin (会社実印).

 If you’re starting a company in Japan, you’ll need a Ginko-in to validate yourself as the business owner.